-(Date) [Within 10 calendar days of issuance]

-Allocation Number: (assigned by us in the allocation approval letter)

-Office of the Governor Governor's Office of Management and Budget 100 W. Randolph Street - Suite 15-100 Chicago, IL.
-60601 Attn: Sophia Ronis

-ATTENTION: Debt Management Unit

-Re: Issuer:

-Type: (Non Home-Rule, Home-Rule or State agency) Date of Issuance: Principal Amount Issued: Bond Description: (project, beneficiary, location, type/category of bonds)

-Dear :

-In accordance with the Tax Reform Act of 1986, as amended, and 30 ILCS 345, the abovecaptioned Issuer is giving notice that the above-captioned private activity bonds have been issued.
-With regard to the issuance of these bonds, all applicable federal and state requirements have been complied with.
-The total allocation provided for this bond issue in the Allocation Approval Letter dated was \$.
-The total principal amount actually issued was \$ and, therefore, the amount of \$ is unused allocation that may be added to the total available allocation.

-(Signature of authorized public official) (Title)
+(Date) [Within 10 calendar days of iss suance] Allocation Number: (assigned by us in the allocation approval letter) Office of the Governor Governor's Office of Management and 100 W. Randolph Street - Suite 15-10 Chicago, IL.
+60601 Attn: Sophia Ronis - ATTENTION: Debt Manageme ent Unit beneficiary, location, type/category of bonds) Dear: captioned Issuer is giving notice that the With regard to the issuance of these becomplied with.
+The total allocation processing the second se form Act of 1986, as amended, and 30 ILCS 345, the above- he above-captioned private activity bonds have been issued. onds, all applicable federal and state requirements have been ovided for this bond issue in the Allocation Approval Letter The total principal amount actually issuedand, therefore, the amount of \$ is to the total available allocation.
+Sincerely, (Name of issuer) Attachments (Signature of authorized public official) (Title) Attachments result of a carry-forward of allo e basis of a voluntary reallocation of unused allocation or as a ocation from a prior year, this fact should be so stated in this of the written evidence of such reallocation or carry-forward

-Attachments

-[Note: If the bonds were issued on the basis of a voluntary reallocation of unused allocation or as a result of a carry-forward of allocation from a prior year, this fact should be so stated in this confirmation letter and a copy of the written evidence of such reallocation or carry-forward should be attached.]